solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 Feel free to poke around and see what dashboards are available with this default set up (note some dashboards we have disabled in the original deployment when we cut down some of the components -- at least in the instructor-led workshop).

+{% hint style="success" %}
-> :question: If you're unfamiliar with Grafana, you should start by clicking the "Home" button on the top left of the main screen
+If you're unfamiliar with Grafana, you should start by clicking the "Home" button on the top left of the main screen
+{% endhint %}

 ## Add Istio Dashboards to Grafana